 Even though the aperitivo is technically a starter to the meal (the word comes from the Latin verb ‘aperire’, to open), Italians usually have it well before lunch or dinner, accompanied by a snack.
 Because of this, the aperitivo often refers to the whole experience of drink plus food (as Italians say: “fare l’aperitivo”, do the aperitif), with the actual purpose of quenching the appetite while waiting for a late meal.

 As described in the article on breakfast, in Italy bars double as coffee shops and are often part of people’s daily routine.
-And in the bars of Milan, the evening aperitivo has evolved into its own tradition, which has then spread to other major cities.
+And in the bars of Milan and other north Italian cities, the evening aperitivo has evolved into its own tradition.
 Starting at around 6 pm (which is at least one hour before restaurants open) and continuing until 8 or 9 pm, most bars offer a lot more than peanuts and chips to accompany their drinks.
 For a slight surcharge on the aperitivo drink, a complimentary buffet of appetizers is commonly offered.

 The best aperitivo venues overflow with customers attracted by their luscious buffets and compete in providing the best ambiance and quality.
 They are especially popular as social hubs, typically for after-work gatherings, while waiting for dinner time.
 Even though the buffets can be very tempting, generally people try not to take advantage and limit themselves to one or two small appetizer plates.
 However, aperitivo spots are also appreciated by students and younger crowds in general, which may help themselves more generously and even decide to have more than one round of drinks and skip dinner altogether.